Ermengarde of Anjou (died 1146): Later life

 During her marriage to Duke Alan IV of Brittany, Ermengarde repeatedly tried to become a nun, however she was continually refused due to her being married.
 It was not unusual that noblewomen would retire to a monastery in later life, but it was not common for these noblewomen to take up religious vows as Ermengarde tried to.
 By 1116 Ermengarde was living in Fontevrault Abbey, where she reputedly became a friend of her first husband's second wife, Philippa of Toulouse.
 In 1118 after the death of Philippa, Ermengarde decided to avenge her deceased friend.
 She went south from Fontevrault to the court of her former husband, Duke William of Aquitaine, where she demanded to be recognized as the rightful Duchess.
 William ignored this remarkable request.
 Accordingly, in October 1119, she suddenly appeared at the Council of Reims, being held by Pope Calixtus II, demanding that the Pope excommunicate William, oust his mistress from the ducal palace, and restore Ermengarde to her rightful place as the Duchess of Aquitaine.
 The Pope "declined to accommodate her"; however, Ermengarde continued to trouble William for several years afterwards.

 In 1121, Ermengarde and her half-brother, Fulk V, established a Cistercian monastery in Anjou at Louroux.
 The siblings signed a charter placing an endowment in the name of their father at the abbey of Ronceray in 1129, and donated gifts to the nuns.

 Following Fulk's departure for the Holy Land to become King of Jerusalem (c.
 1128), Ermengarde was allowed to become a Cistercian nun by St Bernard of Clairvaux at the Priory of Larrey near Dijon in 1130.
 She left the priory by 1132 and visited her brother, Fulk, who had just become king of Jerusalem.
 While visiting King Fulk in the Holy Land, Ermengarde sponsored the building of a church in Nablus near Jacob's Well.
 She later spent some time at the convent of Saint Anne in Jerusalem until her brother was deposed in a revolt led by Count Hugh II of Jaffa.
 After returning to Brittany by 1134, she and her son Conan III founded the Cistercian monastery of Benzay near Nantes in 1135.

 Death

-Ermengarde at one point went on crusade to Palestine; she returned ten years later, and some historians believe her life ended in Jerusalem at the convent of Saint Anne.
+Ermengarde at one point went on crusade to Jerusalem; she returned ten years later, and some historians believe her life ended in Jerusalem at the convent of Saint Anne.
 But obituary lists at Redon Abbey record a date of death in 1146 in Redon where her second husband, Alan IV was buried.
 It is believed that she died a nun.
 The contradictions about her death and the records of her burial maybe indicated that in fact she died in Jerusalem, and that her body was subsequently transferred to Redon.